Overview Information: Alaska Native Education.

 Purpose of Program: The purpose of the Alaska Native Education (ANE) program is to support innovative projects that enhance the educational services provided to Alaska Native children and adults.
 These projects may include the activities authorized under section 7304(a)(2) and (a)(3) of the Elementary and Secondary Education Act of 1965, as amended (ESEA).

-For FY 2014 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, this priority is a competitive preference priority.
-Under 34 CFR 75.105(c)(2)(i) we award an additional 10 points to an application that meets priorities one through three (for a maximum of six points); and an additional five points to an application that meets priority four.
+Competitive Preference Priorities: For FY 2012 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are competitive preference priorities.
+Under 34 CFR 75.105(c)(2)(i) we award an additional two points to an application that meets priorities one through three (for a maximum of six points); and an additional five points to an application that meets priority four.
 Therefore, eleven is the maximum number of competitive preference points that an application can receive under this competition.

-Competitive Preference Priority—Alaska Native Regional Nonprofit Organization (10 points).
+Competitive Preference Priority 1—Alaska Native Regional Nonprofit Organizations (2 Points)

-An applicant that is an Alaska Native regional nonprofit organization or a consortium that includes at least one Alaska Native regional nonprofit organization.
+Applicants that are Alaska Native regional nonprofit organizations or consortia that include at least one Alaska Native regional nonprofit organization.

 In order to receive a competitive preference under this priority, the applicant must provide documentation supporting its claim that it meets this priority.